Dragyn85/PerformanceTestCustomUpdateCalls/README.md

 ## Results and thoughts when testing with 10 000 and 50 000 updated gameobjects:
 ![Alt text](https://github.com/Dragyn85/PerformanceTestCustomUpdateCalls/blob/master/Pictures%20for%20ReadMe/Both%20together.png?raw=true "Title")
 As expected the Unity update was slowest in execution but didnt take long to initialize.
-Slightly slower initiation, only a few ms, the Array was about 67% faster than the prior test case.
+Slightly slower initiation, only a few ms, the Array was about 67% faster than the prior test case with 10k objects and a 320% faster with 50k.

-Roughly the same execution rate at 10 000 objects but alot slower initiation time for the delegate, 66ms vs 208ms, with 10 000 objects.
-With 50 000 objects the difference goes from 215% 730% and also start losing some FPS.
+Roughly the same execution rate at 10 000 objects but alot slower initiation time for the delegate, 66ms vs 208ms, with 10k objects.
+With 50k objects the difference goes from 215% 730% and also start losing some FPS.

-The List managers has same initiation time as the Array and the for loop managed one had only 10 less fps at 10 000 objects but 100 less at 50 000 objects.
+The List managers has same initiation time as the Array and the for loop managed one had only 10 less fps at 10k objects but 100 less at 50k objects.

 My own conclusion is that the manager with an array wins all the perfromance tests but its gonna be a pain to manage an array if there are alot of gameobejects that are added / removed.
 In that scenario I would prefer a List most of the time, the Observer would also work if you are not trying to initiate alot of objects at the same time.